Google’s Ad Tech Dilemma: EU Market Test Unfolds

 FAQs

-What is the EU market test for Google's ad tech about?
+What is the EU market test for Google’s ad tech proposal?

-What changes has Google proposed to address ad tech concerns?
+What changes has Google proposed for publishers and advertisers?

-Google suggests changes such as giving publishers more control over minimum bid prices in Ad Manager and improving interoperability with rival ad tech providers.
-The aim is to provide broader choices and flexibility for advertisers and publishers.
+According to the article, Google has suggested giving publishers more control over minimum bid prices in Ad Manager.
+It also promises better interoperability with competing ad tech providers and more flexibility for advertisers and publishers.

-How could the market test influence the Brussels case?
+How could the market test affect digital advertising competition?

 Comments